7 pm Saturday 24 August 2019

 Glenn Skuthorpe.
 With six highly regarded albums to his name and featuring in the line ups at Byron Bay Blues Fest, Woodford, Calgary and Edmonton Folk Music Festivals, Nhunggabarra, Kooma, Muruwari man and international touring singer-songwriter Glenn Skuthorpe from Goodooga in north west NSW is a masterful storyteller and compelling performer, who gives voice to those whose stories must be heard.

-In addition to songs from the above artists, we will include songs from eminent songwriters Archie Roach and Kev Carmody.
-We’ll be asking you learn 6 songs in total, most of which are not complicated but well worth learning.
-Three songs will be choir only, while in the other three the choir will back our soloists.
+In addition to songs from the above artists, we will include a beautiful song from Rachel Shields, descended from the Weilwan and Gamilaroi peoples, as well as songs from eminent songwriters Archie Roach and Kev Carmody.
+We’ll be asking you to learn 7 songs in all, mostly not complicated but all rich in lore, language and history.

 Our concert band will be headed up by multi-award winning and versatile local musician Llew Kiek.